kphanipavan/-RPi_Pico_Resources/1_Basic_GPIO/blinky.md

 ## 3. Pull Up and Pull Down Modes

-Digital output mode supports setting the drive modes.
+Digital output mode supports setting different internal pull up and pull down modes.
+Pull up mode ensures the pin to stay at logic HIGH when nothing is connected to that pin.
+Same goes for pull down mode, it ensures the pin to stay at logic LOW when nothing is connected.
+[More info can be found in EEPower's blog](https://eepower.com/resistor-guide/resistor-applications/pull-up-resistor-pull-down-resistor).

+Pull up and down resistors internal to the RP2040 IC vary in value between 50kΩ and 80kΩ [as stated in RP2040 Datasheet, table 625](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf). *need to add why it varies*

  *Add more details*

 ## 4. Drive Strengths

-Current limit can be changed for additional protection.
+Current limit can be changed for additional protection against momentary or sustained current spikes.
+Current limit defaults to 4mA [as stated in section 2.19.4 Pads](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf)

 *Add more details*

 ## 5. Loading Indicator using LEDs

 Control multiple LEDs on multiple GPIOs to show bouncing led.
+This project configures 5 GPIO ports as digital out and set them to a 4mA drive strength.

 *Add more details*